lolkatz/github-pages-with-jekyll/_posts/2021-03-11-pivoting-throwback-network.md

 > use exploit/multi/handler
 ````

 You can type _options_ to see parameters used by the current module and _set_ to modify them.
-There is also the command save that remembers what parameters you set so you won't have to set them everytime.
 So it should look like this:

 ````
 > options